arbecker620/Titanic/readme.md

 ### Intro ###

-This project is focused on creating standard code and procedures in working on a machine learning system in a source control system.
+The focus of this repo and project is to provide an example machine Learning system and the different components.
 The data for this project is from the Titanic dataset, this is due to the avaiability of different modeling techniques and extensive coverage of the use case.
 The background information and subsequently various notebooks can be found on the following link [Kaggle Titanic](https://www.kaggle.com/c/titanic)

 ### Requirements ###